 Earn College Credit on your Alzar Gap Experience

-During the Alzar Gap experience, students have the option to earn up to 16 college semester credits through our relationship with Portland State University, and Western Colorado University.
-All of our college credit opportunities are entirely optional and designed to add depth, and value to your Alzar Gap experience.
-Please reach out to the Director at Director@Alzargap.org with any questions!
+During the Alzar Gap experience, students have the option to earn college credits through Western Colorado University.
+Our college credit opportunities are entirely optional and designed to add depth, and value to your Alzar Gap experience.
+Please reach out to the Director at director@alzargap.org with any questions!

 The Culminating Leadership Project (CLP) can follow two directions; a project designed to improve a student’s home community and/or an internship/vocational experience that incorporates leadership components from a student’s Alzar Gap program.
 The experience involves leading a group of peers in action and/or working closely with coworkers to address a common issue.
 Students can expect to spend approximately 75 hours working on their CLP project outside of the 15 hours spent planning their project during the Alzar Gap program.
 If they complete the project and the coursework for the practicum course, they earn 2 college credits through Western Colorado University.